baishalidutta/Pneumonia-Detection/README.md

 Note that, for evaluation, `cnn_model_evaluation.py` will use all the images contained inside both `test` and `val` subdirectories (inside `data` directory).

 Alternatively, you can find the whole analysis in the notebook inside the `notebook` directory.
-To open the notebook, use eithr `jupyter notebook` or `google colab` or any other IDE that supports notebook feature such as `PyCharm Professional`.
+To open the notebook, use either `jupyter notebook` or `google colab` or any other IDE that supports notebook feature such as `PyCharm Professional`.

 ## Evaluation

 Our model is trained with 96% accuracy on the training dataset.
-The accuracies of the model on the `test` and `val` datasets are 91% and 88% respectively.
-In both cases, the `f1-score` and `ROC_AUC Score` are quite high as shown below.
+The model's accuracy on the `test` and `val` datasets are 91% and 88% respectively.
+In both cases, the `f1-score` and `ROC_AUC Score` are relatively high, as shown below.

 ### On Test Dataset (624 images, 234 `Normal` and 390 `Pneumonia`)